enyasystem/wireframing/README.md

 In summary, wireframes are more than just sketches — they are communication tools that connect designers, developers, and stakeholders.
 They set a clear direction for the project, help avoid costly mistakes, and create a solid foundation for a successful software product.

+## 🧩 Wireframing in Practice

+Wireframing is not just a planning activity; it plays a practical role in uncovering usability problems early in a project.
+By allowing designers and developers to visualize how users will interact with a product, wireframes help identify and fix issues before any code is written.

+### 🔹 Real-World Scenario

+During the design of an online **hotel booking system**, the team initially created wireframes showing a multi-step booking process.
+However, when these wireframes were reviewed, users found the process confusing because the navigation between pages was not clear.

+The design team used this feedback to adjust the layout:
+- They simplified the booking flow into **three clear steps** (select date → choose room → confirm booking).
+- A **progress bar** was added at the top of each screen to guide users through the process.
+- Buttons and navigation elements were repositioned for better visibility.

+These small wireframe changes made a big difference — users were able to complete their bookings more easily, and the development team avoided spending time reworking features later on.

+### 🔹 Lessons Learned

+This example shows how wireframing can help:
+- Expose usability issues early in the design stage
+- Improve communication between designers, developers, and clients
+- Save time and cost by addressing design problems before coding begins
+- Lead to a smoother development process and a better user experience

+### 🔹 Conclusion

+Wireframing acts as an early checkpoint that ensures a project is built with the **user in mind**.
+It provides a clear structure for the product, supports collaboration across teams, and helps transform ideas into user-friendly digital experiences.
+By identifying usability challenges early, wireframing lays the foundation for creating functional and successful prototypes.

 **Repository:** `wireframing`